Remember last month when I covered the topic of “stretch pain” in heart patients who have had a coronary stent implanted?

 He admires the study authors, adding that they deserved “kudos for publishing such sobering data.”

-Carolyn’s Translation: The reason that they do deserve kudos is that these cardiologists bravely rejected the research practice called “selective outcome reporting” (in which study authors can cherry-pick certain research results by submitting for publication only the positive results that are favourable to the product/drug/procedure being studied, while ignoring negative results).
+Carolyn’s Translation: The reason that they deserve kudos is that these cardiologists bravely rejected the research practice called “selective outcome reporting” (in which study authors can cherry-pick certain research results by submitting for publication only the positive results that are favourable to the product/drug/procedure being studied and/or the individuals providing/recommending these, while ignoring negative results).

 Dr. Mandrola continued: